thegriglat/dqmcpp/mkdocs/docs/installation.md

 ## Build from source

-At the moment we don't provide built packages, so you have to build DQMCpp from source.
+At the moment we don't provide pre-built packages, so you have to build DQMCpp from source.

 Here a copy-paste snippet to clone and build default DQMCpp libraries (with ECAL PFG plugins).